by Tracy Johnson

 While it’s necessary to talk about performance shortcomings, focus energy on brainstorming other methods or techniques that could have replaced what was done.
 This is constructive and leads to growth.

 It would be wonderful to simply identify the problem, discuss it, and have the problem fixed tomorrow.
 But that’s not how it works.
 It takes time and exploration with the coach to discover how to apply techniques to their show.

 Growing as an air personality is like improving at golf.
 They spend hours and hours in lessons, working on techniques and making adjustments.
 When the skills become muscle memory, their game reaches the next level.

 Training talent is creating muscle memory for performance.
 And that takes patience.

-A great way to gain perspective on growth is archiving air checks of each air personality at least once a month.
-Periodically, go back and compare today’s performance to any point in the past.
+A great way to gain perspective is keeping an archive of airchecks of each personality.
+Save at least one or two shows a month.
+Then compare today’s performance to the past.
 It’s like taking snapshots at various times in the life cycle of a Personality Success Path.

 Sometimes talent slips into habits that are more annoying to the coach than the audience.
-They still need to be addressed before they become larger issues, and air check sessions are the perfect way to discuss it.
+These habits still need to be addressed before they become bigger issues, and aircheck sessions are a good time to discuss it.

-It could be something as simple as a recurring phrase that has crept into the show.
+It may be something as simple as a recurring phrase that has crept into the show.
 It’s not a big deal, and it’s easy to fix (usually).
-Discuss the need to improve in these areas.
-It’s usually fairly quick and easy to fix these small problems.
+Small tweaks and tips produce small, quick gains.
+And that can be another reason to celebrate.

 Is This Really Radio's Most Valuable Resource For Personalities Programmers and Promotion Managers?